jphaugla/Redis-Digital-Banking-redisson/README.md

 ```bash
 docker-compose up -d
 ```
+#### Notes on this docker-compose setup
-this environment has 4 docker containers, 3 redis containers (redis, redis2, redis3).  redis2 and redis3 are replicas of the primary redis instance in the container simply named "redis".
+* this environment has 4 docker containers, 3 redis containers (redis, redis2, redis3).  redis2 and redis3 are replicas of the primary redis instance in the container simply named "redis".
-NOTE:  redisson splits read load evenly across the three redis containers This docker compose will build the docker image for the java application using "docker compose build" and deploy it to docker.
+* redisson splits read load evenly across the three redis containers
+* the redisson based java application can be built using "docker compose build"
+* this is just one use case for redisson.
+Redisson configuration is controlled with the *REDISSON_YAML_PATH* environment variable

 ### Deploy Linux
 The following steps are if you want to run on a separate environment without docker.
 To do this, comment out the bankapp from the docker image